Chile eSIM

 Chile eSIM data guide

-• 10-15GB is the sweet spot for a 10-14 day trip mixing Santiago with the Atacama or Patagonia.
+• 10 to 15GB suits a 10 to 14 day trip mixing Santiago with the Atacama or Patagonia.

-• 20GB suits extended trips covering multiple regions, or travellers who share lots of photos and video.
+• 20GB makes more sense for longer trips covering multiple regions, or anyone sharing a lot of photos and video.

 Chile eSIM FAQs